 |Harmsen et al., 2019a, Harmsen et al., 2019b|

 |Energy Modelling Forum - EMF||IMAGE role: IMAGE has contributed to several studies, such as EMF-22 on global and regional mitigation strategies for greenhouse gas emissions, and the Asian Modelling Exercise (AME) focusing on climate emissions and mitigation in the Asian region, comprising global and regional/national model analyses.|

 |LIMITS (2014)||IMAGE role: IMAGE was one of the IAMs in this multi-model project.

 Summary: The FP7 research project LIMITS examined a series of critical questions which are especially relevant for climate policy making:

-Summary: The ADVANCE project aims to improve the representations of complex system interactions and to thoroughly validate model behavior in order to increase confidence in climate policy assessments.
+Summary: The ADVANCE project improved the representations of complex system interactions and thoroughly validated model behavior in order to increase confidence in climate policy assessments.